Monday, June 29, 2015

 Take A Letter.
 Please.

 Don’t look now but I think we are approaching a universal language, not words but a shorthand….IMHO.
-It’s not so much a language as A Speak.
+It’s not so much a language as a Speak.

 Did all this start with FDR when he created the N.R.A., W.P.A. and C.C.C.?
 Back then he was president of the United States, not POTUS.
 Soon came WW II where the R.A.F flew in U.S. B-47s and G.Is landed on D-Day capturing P.O.Ws including the dreaded S.S.
 I could handle that.
 Even V-J Day.